phil-scott-78/thirty25-old/content/blog/how-i-fixed-roslyn.md

 +++

-After hearing so many good things about VS 15 I wanted to give it a test run on some of our production code.
-Visual Studio was great, but ran into some interesting issues while executing some of our unit tests.
+With VS 15 approaching a RC I felt it was time to give it a test run on some of our production code.
+Visual Studio itself worked great, butI  ran into some interesting issues while executing some of our unit tests.
 Everything was compiling fine, but on a handful of tests I'd get the following runtime error

 ``` output
 Unhandled Exception: System.ArgumentException: Expression of type 'System.Int32' cannot be used for return type 'System.Nullable`1[System.Int32]'